UBC ATSC 201 - Meteorology of Storms

 End-of-Week Numerical Homework Exercises.

-(Due at start of Monday's class, the week after Fall break.)
+(Due at start of Friday's class, the week after Fall break.)

 Homework 10: